leililatern/exocore/_notes/fullmoon.md

 # 195e13

 ![](/images/mooniceberg.png)
-*Moonlight as pictured through the heaIceberg
+*Moonlight as pictured through the Great Iceberg*

 THIS FULL MOON